 Lance Gegner, Auditor, is an auditor for the Animal Welfare Approved program.
 He audits farms and attends agricultural conferences.
 He previously operated a farm in Minnesota, where he bred and raised pigs from birth to market and raised various crops for feed and sale.
 He worked for Appropriate Technology Transfer for Rural Areas for 20 years, advising members and writing publications on sustainable and organic farming and marketing for crop and livestock farmers all over the United States.

-Tim Holmes, Lead Auditor, is a graduate of East Carolina University with a B.S. in industrial engineering technology.
+Tim Holmes, Director of Compliance, is a graduate of East Carolina University with a B.S. in industrial engineering technology.
 With more than 24 years experience as an outdoor pasture pig farmer, Tim is well-suited to inspect and verify compliance of participating farms with Animal Welfare Approved standards.
 He enjoys working with farmers in the program to help ensure animal well-being.

 Richard Long, Auditor, grew up on a family dairy farm in Western New York and received a Bachelors of Science degree in Animal Science from North Carolina State University.
 After graduating he returned home and operated the family farm in partnership with his father.
 Next, he returned to school to get an additional BS degree in Chemical Engineering and worked in industry for several years.
 Now that he’s retired he is very excited to return to the agricultural world as an auditor for Animal Welfare Approved.
 In his spare time he also assists with local youth programs and is leader of the local 4-H Sheep Club.
 Richard and his family currently maintain a flock of registered Lincoln Longwool sheep for show and for wool production.